trychlos/pwix-startup-app-admin/README.md

 - third phase is when a first email is verified

-    the first email verification set the administrator role to the relevant account; the corresponding helper (see [In template.js](#in-template-js)) should activate itself and display the normal content.
+    the first email verification set the administrator role to the relevant account; the corresponding main application template helper (see [In template.js](#in-template-js)) should activate itself and display the normal content.
 Starting from this moment, this package becomes inactive

     as `countAdmins` is set via a publication subscription, it is reactive and the template helper is expected to react accordingly

-    as `countAdmins` is now greater than zero, we remove and no more set event listeners
+    as `countAdmins` is now greater than zero, we remove event listeners

     the email verification handler set the admin role for the user, and remove the `waitForEmailVerification` flag on local storage